Greenworks Pro 60V Battery-Powered 16-Inch Chainsaw Review

 Greenworks Pro 60V 16-Inch Chainsaw Price

 This Greenworks 60V chainsaw runs $299.99 as a 2.5Ah battery kit.
-If you already have batteries, you can grab the bare tool for $229.
+You can grab the bare tool for $229 if you already have batteries.
 Both the saw and the battery have a 4-year warranty.

 The Bottom Line

 We really like the boost in performance this Greenworks 60V chainsaw has over the previous model.
-Considering the old one did a fine job, the update is pushing beyond what general homeowners need and settling into performance that larger property owners can take advantage of.
+Considering the old one did a fine job, the update pushes beyond what general homeowners need and settles into a performance that larger property owners can take advantage of.
 For general tree maintenance, the 2.5Ah battery that comes in the kit works great.
 However, grab a 5.0Ah battery or two if you’re planning on taking trees out completely or maintaining larger properties.

 Greenworks 60V Chainsaw Specifications